natenka/pyneng-book-en/docs/source/book/additional_info/argparse.rst

 -  specify argument types, default values
 -  indicate which actions correspond to arguments
 -  call functions when argument is specified
--  display messages with hints of script usage
+-  show messages with hints of script usage

 ``argparse`` is not the only module for handling command line arguments.
 And not even the only one in standard library.